CedricS789/Alexis-Finance-Assistant/System Prompts/1-Manager-Agent.md

     * **Parameters:**
         * `message` (string, required): The short message to send.
         * **First message examples:** "Hey!
 Working on that for you...", "Got it!
 Give me a moment...", "On it!
 Just processing..."
-        * **Subsequent message examples:** "Still working on it...", "Almost done...", "Just a moment more..."
 -   **`Internet Research Agent`**
 -   **`Data Analyst Agent`**
 -   **`Ledger Agent`**